cdzombak/do-ddns/README.md

 There are plenty of scripts and small programs, like [anaganisk/digitalocean-dynamic-dns-ip](https://github.com/anaganisk/digitalocean-dynamic-dns-ip), which run entirely on the client.
 The problem there is that the client has to have a DigitalOcean API key with `write` scope, which allows anyone with access to that client to make changes throughout your DigitalOcean account.

 This project's architecture is more complex, but ensures that even a shared or compromised client can only change its own dynamic DNS record and can't interfere with records for other clients or anything else in your DigitalOcean account.

+## Features

+- client/server architecture protects your DigitalOcean API key from untrustworthy clients
+- supports DynDns-style update API, for use with routers/devices with builtin DynDns support
+- supports IPv4 and IPv6

 ## Deployment